ssuzana/ssuzana.github.io/_pages/about.md

 <p> I completed my PhD in Mathematics under the supervision of <a href="http://martyweissman.com/">Martin Weissman</a> and I'm a Lecturer in the Mathematics and in the Statistics Departments at UC Santa Cruz.
 Before coming to UC Santa Cruz, I received a M.S. in Mathematics from University of South Florida, a M.S. in Cryptograpy and a B.S. in Math and Computer Science from University of Bucharest.
 </p>

-I'm currently teaching (2025 Spring Quarter):
+I'm currently teaching:
-- MATH 103A Complex Analysis: Spring 2025 - in person at UC Santa Cruz(28 students)
+- MATH 103A Complex Analysis: Spring 2025 - in person at UC Santa Cruz (28 students)
 - MATH 2 College Algebra: Spring 2025 - in person at UC Santa Cruz (75 students)
 - MATH 2A Differential Equations - asyncronous online at De Anza College (93 students)